 He won’t drop me.
 He won’t hurt me.
 He won’t force me to crawl.
 Her skinny legs twitched useless for the moment before wiggling returned to her toes.

 “I…think I’m okay now, wonderful master.”
-Aeris clutched as solid shoulders.
+Aeris clutched at solid shoulders.

 Slivers thinned on her half-hidden face augmenting his concern.
-“You’re still healing from endless abuse, little one.”
+“You’re still healing from endless abuse.”

 “Yes, great master.
 I know, but I should still try to stand.
 Will you…will you put me down?”